Animal welfare matters. All sentient animals used for food deserve compassion, and killing should be as humane as possible.

 - Study to estimate numbers of fish caught globally each year.
 Download pdf here.

-- New study (issued August 2012) to estimate numbers of farmed fish killed each year with discussion of the welfare issues in fish farming.
+- Study to estimate numbers of farmed fish killed each year with discussion of the welfare issues in fish farming.
 Download pdf here.

 Worse things happen at sea